Hermitian unitary matrices with modular permutation symmetry: Preliminaries

-Within each set $\MC_n(d)$ we introduce an equivalence: \begin{definition} We say that matrices $\S_1,\S_2\in\MC_n(d)$ are \emph{equivalent}, written as $\S_1\sim\S_2$, if one can be obtained from the other by performing a finite sequence of the following operations: \begin{itemize} \item for a certain $j,k$, transpose the $j$-th and the $k$-th row, and at the same time transpose the $j$-th and the $k$-th column; \item for a certain $j$ and $\phi\in\R$, multiply the $j$-th row by $\e^{\i\phi}$, and at the same time multiply the $j$-th column by $\e^{-\i\phi}$; \item multiply the whole matrix by $-1$. \end{itemize} \end{definition} In other words, $\S_1\sim\S_2$ iff there exist a permutation matrix $P$ and a diagonal unitary matrix $D=\diag(\e^{\i\phi_1},\e^{\i\phi_2},\ldots,\e^{\i\phi_n})$ such that
+Within each set $\MC_n(d)$ we introduce an equivalence: \begin{definition} We say that matrices $\S_1,\S_2\in\MC_n(d)$ are \emph{equivalent}, written as $\S_1\sim\S_2$, if one can be obtained from the other by performing a finite sequence of the following operations: \begin{itemize} \item for certain $j,k$, transpose the $j$-th and the $k$-th row, and at the same time transpose the $j$-th and the $k$-th column; \item for certain $j$ and $\phi\in\R$, multiply the $j$-th row by $\e^{\i\phi}$, and at the same time multiply the $j$-th column by $\e^{-\i\phi}$; \item multiply the whole matrix by $-1$. \end{itemize} \end{definition} In other words, $\S_1\sim\S_2$ if and only if there exist a permutation matrix $P$ and a diagonal unitary matrix $D=\diag(\e^{\i\phi_1},\e^{\i\phi_2},\ldots,\e^{\i\phi_n})$ such that

 \begin{remark} In the literature on Hadamard matrices, a weaker equivalence is mostly used, namely that the operations can be performed independently on the rows and on the columns.
-Within the set $\MC_n(d)$, however, we require the equivalence as it is defined above, mainly because it ensures the property $(\S_1\in\MC_n(d)\;\wedge\S_1\sim\S_2)\ \Rightarrow\ \S_2\in\MC_n(d)$. \end{remark}
+Within the set $\MC_n(d)$, however, we require the equivalence as it is defined above, mainly because it ensures the property $(\S_1\in\MC_n(d)\,\text{ and }\,\S_1\sim\S_2)\ \Rightarrow\ \S_2\in\MC_n(d)$. \end{remark}

-\begin{notation} Everywhere in the paper, the symbols $I^{(k)}$ and $J^{(k)}$ denote the identity matrix of order $k$ and the matrix $k\times k$ all of whose entries are $1$, respectively. \end{notation}
+\begin{notation} Everywhere in the paper, the symbols $I_k$ and $J_k$ denote the identity matrix of order $k$ and the matrix $k\times k$ all of whose entries are $1$, respectively. \end{notation}

 Finally, let us give the definition of the symmetric $(v,k,\lambda)$-design which will be useful for contructions of matrices $\S\in\MC_n(d)$ in Section~\ref{Construction} and at the end of Section~\ref{Real}. \begin{definition} Let $v>k>\lambda\geq1$ be integers.
 A \emph{symmetric $(v,k,\lambda)$-design} is a pair $\mathcal{D}=(\mathcal{P},\mathcal{B})$, where $\mathcal{P}=\{p_1,\ldots,p_v\}$ is a set of $v$ points and $\mathcal{B}=\{B_1,\ldots,B_v\}$ is a set of $v$ subsets of $\mathcal{P}$ (blocks) each containing $k$ points, such that each pair of distinct points is contained in exactly $\lambda$ blocks.